Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 \myparagraph{Preprocessing} Our experiments show that simplification can be highly effective.
 Of the query pairs from textbooks and benchmarks, a large share becomes trivial or is reduced to quadratic form, so that they can be directly executed on quantum annealers.
 This has practical relevance, as it provides access to thousands of qubits, currently a magnitude more than gate-based quantum computers.

 \myparagraph{Quantum stage} Our experiments confirm that our approach is sound.
-We did not custom-tailor the \QCP\ problems to the low-level specifics of the quantum hardware (such as QPU topology), as often done in academic explorations.
-Instead, we used community-authored problem instances, which underlines our success.
+We did not custom-tailor the \QCP\ problems to the low-level specifics of the quantum hardware (e.g., QPU topology), as often done in academic explorations.
+Rather, we included community-authored problem instances, which underlines our success.

 We investigated the scaling behavior of two families of parameterized \QCP\ problems.
 While one exhibits the expected behavior, the other displays consistently high solution probabilities.
 Our analysis suggests that this can be attributed to the underlying energy landscapes.
 Exploring the relationship between problem formulation and energy landscape may provide a new research perspective.